Mountains of Sakura Cherry Blossoms and the serene Arakura Jinja await.

 Follow the path that takes you up along a long ridge.
 This ridge is covered in trees that keep you somewhat protected from the elements.
 There will be a T intersection at the top of the ridge that you want to take to the left.
 This new ridge then takes you to a glorious lookout with views out over to Yura and the rest of Arakura-yama.
 Right next to this lookout is the small mountain hut called ホットハウス Hot House (I think this name is a pun as hotto in Japanese means to be relieved).

 This path takes you down the mountain a bit until you come out at a clearing with a view of the real Arakura-yama.
 Follow the road to the left and up the hill.
-The road splits into two, with the right path being the Chiroru-no-michi, Chiroru Road, from a famous novel.
-This path will take you to the pond and bridge that mark the entrance to Arakura Shrine.
+The road splits into two, with the right path being the Chiroru-no-michi, Tyrol Road, from some famous novel.
+This path will take you to the pond and bridge that mark the entrance to Arakura Jinja.
 Before going up to the shrine, there’s a clearing and you get a pretty good view of Kinbo-zan, Yoroga-mine, and Gassan in the distance.
 You might also be able to spot Chokai-zan from here as well.

 From the area where the main shrine buildings are, take the path back down the hill.
 About halfway down, you will find a path on the right that leads up to the summit.
 Full of an array of mangled beech and Gingko trees, this forest is really cool too.
 Before you get to the summit, there’s one clearing that has great views of Chokai-zan, and you can see the nearby Takadate-yama quite easily from here.
 The summit isn’t exactly exciting, just a clearing amongst a forest.
 But it’s the journey that counts, right?
 From here, you can quite easily find your way back down the mountain using the same path.
 The paths were not too difficult, only a few steep inclines, and the trees provided plenty of cover.